mariabennett-dev/mariabennett-dev/README.md

  ![Header](Header.png)

-<h2 style="text-align:center">Using computer and data science to solve meaningful problems and create solutions that make a difference for individuals and communities.</h2>
+<h2><center>Using computer and data science to solve meaningful problems and create solutions that make a difference for individuals and communities.</center></h2>

 <h3>Key Skills:</h3>
 <ul>